nikomatsakis/babysteps/source/_posts/2016-03-02-nice-errors-in-lalrpop.markdown

 or other scenarios where I can make tailored suggestions.
 We'll just have to see!

-I've got a few parsing related blog posts I hope to read over the next few weeks:
+I've got a few parsing-related blog posts I hope to write over the next few weeks (or months, more likely):

 - the "ascii art" library that I wrote to format the error messages is itself kind of interesting;